-Smoke Solution My engine isn't smoking at Press the smoke button this will activate the smoke all Tress the smoke button this will derivate the smoke If you just filled it with smoke fluid sometimes the fluid can make a seal in the stack.
+Smoke Solution My engine isn't smoking at Press the smoke button this will activate the smoke all If you just filled it with smoke fluid sometimes the fluid can make a seal in the stack.
 Blow down the stack to clear the air bubble Check the Tender/Boiler drawbar connection.
 You've got to have them locked together My engine barely smokes You may have set the smoke to Low.
-This can be , a g a and g a a a changed from Low to Med to High Add 10-12 drops of smoke fluid.
-Check for an obstruction in the smoke stack Lights Solution One of my lights is out Check that you haven't turn ed it off with the DCS , , controller.
+This can be changed from Low to Med to High Add 10-12 drops of smoke fluid.
+Check for an obstruction in the smoke stack Lights Solution One of my lights is out Check that you haven't turned it off with the DCS controller.
 You have independent control over lights on your engine None of my lights are on Could be the same reason as "One of my lights is out" Is the engine getting power?
 Check to see if there is voltage on the track or move the engine a few feet in either direction.
 Check the Tender/Boiler drawbar connection.
 You've got to have them locked together.
 Motion Solution When I apply power and hit Check the Tender/Boiler drawbar connection.
 You've Start-Up my engine powers got to have them locked together. up but it won't move My engine hesitates at slow An engine may do this right out of the box if it has not speeds been lubricated.
 Follow the lubrication instructions.
 Now go ahead and run it.
 New engines even after they are lubricated may take a little bit to get everything run in.
 Be a little patient and let it run for a bit.
 It should clear up shortly after lubricating and running Check to see if you have any kind of binding on the side rods.
-There may be a chuck of your favorite, perfectly scaled pine tree stuck in there.
-PFA Solution When I enter PF A all that Press the DIR button.
-Your engine will stop and begins happens is the bell rings. the arrival sequence.
+There may be a chuck of your favorite, DEA perfectly scaled pine tree stuck in there.
+PFA When I enter PFA all that Solution Proceed the DID bytton.
+Very or give will story and begins happens is the bell rings.
+Press the DIR button.
+Your engine will stop and begins the arrival sequence.
 Pressing the DIR button will cycle What do I do? you through the next 3 PFA sequences Why does my engine run This is normal.
-The engine will leave the station at the away all by it self after the same speed it entered (when hit the PFA button).
-The PFA is over? speed setting can be changed after the bell stops ringing.
-Shut Down Solution Okay, I give up.
+The engine will leave the station at the away all by itself after the same speed it entered (when hit the PFA button).
+The PFA is over? speed setting can be changed after the bell stops 117113 0 001: ringing.
+Shut Down Solution Solution Okay, I give up.
 What do I Well, you can either remove power from the track or have to do to shut it down? press or press Shut-Down.
-Butt on on the DCS Remote 1
+Button on the DCS Remote nave to do to shut it down: press of press shar bown, batton on the best Kelliote